 CWO 4 Mitsugi Murakami Kasai, MIS

-Mitsugi Murakami Kasai was born January 30, 1918, to Tsunajiro Murakami and Iyo Nishime in Milford, Beaver County, Utah, and grew up around Salmon City, Arco and Idaho Falls, Idaho.
+Mitsugi Murakami Kasai was born on January 30, 1918, to Tsunajiro Murakami and Iyo Nishime in Milford, Beaver County, Utah, and grew up around Salmon City, Arco, and Idaho Falls, Idaho.
 He was adopted by Harry Hiroshi Kasai.
 He left the 160-acre farm in Idaho Falls to enlist in the U.S. Army Counterintelligence Corps (CIC) in June 1946.
 Mitsugi or "Casey" graduated from Military Intelligence Service Language School in April 1947 as a T/3 and was sent to Fort Holabird, Maryland, for counterintelligence training.
 He was pulled out of basic training to teach elementary Japanese to CIC trainees.
 He was promoted to Master Sergeant in October 1947 and completed CIC training in June 1948.

 His military service was primarily concentrated in various intelligence settings.
 He interpreted, interrogated, investigated, conducted liaison with counterparts of other countries and agencies, and performed secret, confidential, espionage, and national security duty.